SovereignCloudStack/openstack-health-monitor/doc/Debian12-Install.md

 More like these may happen, but those two are the only ones that have been observed to happen occasionally.
 Some services seem to be less robust than others against an event in the event queue (rabbitmq) being lost or an connection to be interrupted.

-## Notes from Nils -- alternative approach to install and configure the dashboard
+## Alternative approach to install and configure the dashboard behind a reverse proxy

 Install influxdb via apt: https://docs.influxdata.com/influxdb/v1/introduction/install/#installing-influxdb-oss Install telegraf (same apt repo as influxdb): `sudo apt update && sudo apt install telegraf`